 From February 17, 2017 extended to January 6, 2019

 Pointe-à-Callière is proud to present an exhibition on the history of telephony, from its beginnings in 1874 to the present, based on Bell's rich historical collections.
-Hello, Montréal!, to run throughout 2017, features some 250 items and archival photographs, documents and films.
+Hello, Montréal! features some 250 items and archival photographs, documents and films.

 Produced by Pointe-à-Callière, the Montréal Archaeology and History Complex, in partnership with Bell, the exhibition is sure to interest all our visitors as it examines not only the evolution of telephony, but also the social impact of the telephone and its different associated technologies.

 And what better place to host this exhibition than Montréal, a city at the heart of urban communications in North America, and that will also be celebrating its 375th anniversary in 2017!

 The tone is set as soon as visitors step into the room and are greeted by a text message.
 Throughout, the focus is on both the entertaining side of communications and the historical value of the items from the Bell collection.
 In modern, colourful and vibrant surroundings, visitors are encouraged to think about their own use of the telephone and its central role in their lives, as they learn about the technological advances in telephony over the past more than one hundred years, and how they have changed the way we communicate.

 At one of the six interactive stations, visitors of all ages can test their mettle as an early 20th century telephone operator.
 There are audiovisual displays, background projections, songs about telephones from different periods, oversize models and installations, all making for a colourful, fun experience.